mgharris97/DE0917/lab-2/README.md

 ## Python Final Assignment: Flight Schedule Parser and Query Tool

+**Submit:**
-Submit: .zip file with all source code .py files with correct stucture and anything else needed, OR/AND submit URL of your github repository.
+A '.zip' file with all source code .py files with correct stucture and anything else needed, OR/AND submit URL of your github repository.

 ---
 ## Overview
 Write a Python program that can:

 1. Parse one or more flight schedule `.csv` files
-    2. Validate and seperate **valid** and **invalid** records
+2. Validate and separate **valid** and **invalid** records
-    3. Export results as `db.json` (valid flights) and `errors.txt` (invalid lines)
+3. Export results as:
+   - `db.json` → valid flights
+   - `errors.txt` → invalid lines
-    4. Optionally **load and existing JSON database instead of reparsing**
+4. Optionally **load an existing JSON database** instead of reparsing
-    5. Execute from JSON file and save results
+5. Execute queries from a JSON file and save results
 ---
 ## Command-Line Interface